korkies22/torre-test/front-torre/README.md

 This contains the frontend for the torre-test web dev challenge

-It uses the vuetify package for that material design look.
+Almost all css is custom.
+All designs are custom, my priority was simplicity, specially concerning implementation.
-It also uses stylelint and sass for better css handling
+It also uses stylelint and sass for better css handling.

 ## Build Setup